 Annually the White House rolls out the red carpet to thousands of lucky guests that get the opportunity to see the President of The United States light the National Christmas Tree.
 The event is marked with song, storytelling, live bands and The First Family.
 An online lottery is held prior to the event.
 Tune into the White House website in mid-November to find out all the details.
 If are a lucky ticket holder, bundle your little ones up.
 You will be in the elements for a few hours.

-About the author: Claudine has lived in Northern VA for 10 years.
-She created www.DCMetroMommy.com in 2007 as a resource for local parents.
-Claudine enjoys discovering all that is Washington D.C. and spending time with her daughter and husband.
+The Author: Claudine has lived in Northern VA for 10 years.
+She enjoys discovering all that is Washington D.C. and spending time with her daughter and husband.